anil-writes/Web-Hosting-Guides/README.md

 ### Hostinger Free SSL (2026)

-**[https://devgraphiq.com/hostinger-recommends)**, which is included with all Hostinger hosting plans, ensuring **your website stays secure from day one**, and helping protect your data, improve SEO rankings, and build visitor trust.
+**[Hostinger offers Free SSL](https://devgraphiq.com/hostinger-recommends)** in 2026, which is included with all Hostinger hosting plans, ensuring **your website stays secure from day one**, and helping protect your data, improve SEO rankings, and build visitor trust.
 Get this deal today by clicking the “Claim Now” button below before the offer expires.

 <p align="center">
   <a href="https://devgraphiq.com/hostinger-recommends">